Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 4. Freedom to Proclaim the Gospel

 Now that we have been freed from the bondage of sin through Christ’s sacrifice on the cross, like Paul, we also have the freedom to proclaim and spread the Gospel.
 This is because God did not just save without a purpose.
-He saved us so that through us, many people will come to know Him.
+He saved us so that many people will come to know Him through us.

 Just like what happened to Zacchaeus.
-When Jesus came to his house, he did not just save Zacchaeus alone.
+Jesus did not save Zacchaeus alone when he came to his house.
 Instead, he declared that salvation would come to his entire household.
 “Today salvation has come to this house, because this man, too, is a son of Abraham.” – Luke 19:9

 In the following verse, Jesus continued with this “ For the Son of Man came to seek and to save the lost.”.
-Likewise, we who experienced God’s freedom by accepting Jesus Christ should continue to spread the Gospel to our friends, families, communities, cities, nations, and to all those who do not know Christ.
+Likewise, we who experienced God’s freedom by accepting Jesus Christ should continue spreading the Gospel to our friends, families, communities, cities, nations, and all those who do not know Christ.

-So, we should become God’s representative and God’s channel of salvation as we spread the gospel of Jesus Christ.
-With this, we will be able to fulfill the great commission just like what Paul did for the rest of his life.
+So, we should become God’s representative and channel of salvation as we spread the gospel of Jesus Christ.
+With this, we can fulfill the great commission just like what Paul did for the rest of his life.

 5. Freedom to Enjoy Life in Christ